jmdaemon/shortpath/README.md

 ## Issues

+- Environment variables will expand awkwardly when not used in strict mode.
+    In order to make environment variables less strict, there needs to be better filtering.
+However the current implementation is alright for now.

 ### API

-#### Environment Variables

-Environment variables are not as supported and are somewhat buggy.

-- Allowing any arbitrary envvar to be used in folding shortpaths is insecure.
-    This should be modified to allow only specific customizable env vars such as `$profile`, the `XDG` variables, etc.

 #### Folding
 - Eliminate as many duplicate and overlapping paths as possible.